FAQs

 Q: What about in the Economics Department?
 Is there somebody from my country already studying in your department?

 A: It would be wonderful to make contact with your new peers right away.
-Your Academic Advisor, can, with your permission, give your contact information to other students in the program.
+Your Academic Advisor can, with your permission, give your contact information to other students in the program.

 Q: I have never been to the United States.
 I am nervous about being far away from home in a new country.
 Are most people in the city of the same ethnicity?
 Will I be able to get the foods I am accustomed to?
 How will I adjust to a new culture while also adjusting to a new program of study?